New algorithms for Feynman integral reduction and $\varepsilon$-factorised differential equations: Introduction

 The improvements of this paper will be beneficial both to analytical approaches for the computation of Feynman integrals~\cite{Chicherin:2020oor,Chicherin:2021dyp,Becchetti:2025rrz,Coro:2025vgn} as well as to (semi-) numerical approaches~\cite{Hidding:2020ytt,Liu:2022chg,Liu:2017jxz,Liu:2022mfb,Armadillo:2022ugh,Prisco:2025wqs,PetitRosas:2025xhm}.
 In addition, a general algorithm for an $\eps$-factorised differential equation offers insight into the underlying mathematical structures, like the singularity structure and the function space.
 It also provides a playground for some mathematical conjectures~\cite{Drummond:2017ssj,Chicherin:2020umh,Pokraka:2025ali,Kristensson:2021ani,Wilhelm:2022wow}.

 In this paper, we give a detailed description of the algorithm outlined in ref.~\cite{e-collaboration:2025frv}.
+Introductions to the main concepts of the method can also be found in refs.~\cite{e-collaboration:2026aup,e-collaboration:2026fbo}.
 The procedure consists of two steps.
 The first step consists of Laporta reduction with a new order relation, which orders the Feynman integrals within a sector by their geometric properties.
 As we do not want to rely on properties of specific geometries like elliptic curves or K3-surfaces, we need one more layer of abstraction, which treats all these geometries in one single framework.
 Twisted cohomology \cite{Yoshida:book,Aomoto:book} and ideas from classical Hodge theory \cite{Deligne:1970,Deligne:1971,Deligne:1974,Carlson,Voisin_book} provide this framework.
 The integrands of Feynman integrals can be viewed as twisted cohomology classes \cite{Mastrolia:2018uzb,Frellesvig:2019uqt}.
 We study the space of differential forms associated with a given family of Feynman integrals in the Baikov representation.
 For the order relation, we essentially count the number of poles and the number of consecutive non-zero residues.
 We observe that this order relation always gives a basis of master integrals with an $F^{\bullet}$-compatible differential equation.
 At present, we cannot prove this observation in a strict mathematical sense.
 However, we do not know a counter-example either.

 In the second step, we show how to systematically remove the unwanted terms in $\eps$ through the solution of differential constraints.
 For the second step, we give a rigorous mathematical proof.
 These constraints are obtained by decomposing the Laurent polynomial differential equations into different orders of $\eps$.
 For each order, we construct a rotation matrix such that in the rotated differential equations, this order vanishes.
 The elements of these rotation matrices are determined by the solution of the aforementioned differential constraints, which are simpler than the original linearly coupled differential system.